getLiauba/CheckedTextView/README.md

 ![Toggle](https://github.com/getLiauba/CheckedTextView/blob/master/Images/toggle.png?raw=true)

-These major methods were used multiple times throught the application in order to save user preferences as well.
+These major methods were used multiple times through the application in order to save user preferences as well.